Banner

 Geographic Knowledge Engineering for Territorial Intelligence

-Robert Laurini, Computer Department, Knowledge Systems Institute, France
+Robert Laurini, Knowledge Systems Institute, France

 Hyperspectral Remote Sensing Data Analysis